PaddlePaddle/docs/docs/guides/quick_start_en.md

 ## 3. Quick Start: Handwritten Digit Recognition

-In brief, deep learning tasks are generally divided into several steps: 1. dataset preparation and loading; 2. model construction; 3. training; 4. evaluation.
+In brief, deep learning tasks are generally divided into following steps: 1. dataset preparation and loading; 2. model construction; 3. training; 4. evaluation.

 In the following, you can use Paddle to implement the above steps.

 ### 3.1 Loading the Dataset

-Paddle provides some common datasets such as MNIST and FashionMNIST.
+Paddle provides some public datasets such as MNIST and FashionMNIST.
 In this tutorial, you can load two datasets, one for training and the other for validation.

 ```python